-If there’s one guarantee in any relationship, it’s that sooner or later you and your partner are going to hurt each other.
-Perhaps this will not happen too often, and of course that’s to be hoped.
+Perhaps these relationship conflicts will not happen too often, and of course, that’s to be hoped.
 But inevitably both of you are going to say something insensitive, ignore a request, or in some way create distress.

-So what do you do when that happens?
+1. So what do you do when that happens?

 Sulk, strike back, become passive-aggressive?
 And if it’s any of these, do you find it moves the conversation forward, creating a space to work through the issue – or does your reaction merely serve to deepen, or gloss over, the injury?